dell/cert-csi/docs/CONTRIBUTING.md

 ## Branching

-<YOUR_PRODUCT_NAME> follows a scaled trunk branching strategy where short-lived branches are created off of the main branch.
+CERT-CSI follows a scaled trunk branching strategy where short-lived branches are created off of the main branch.
 When coding is complete, the branch is merged back into main after being approved in a pull request code review.

 ### Steps for branching and contributing